Turbul3nce/CTF_Challenges/README.md

 ## Acknowledgments

-A special thanks to the people in the HackTheBox forums for providing hints for various challeneges.
+A special thanks to the people on HackTheBox forums for providing hints for various challeneges.
+Also, ChaGPT for writing any JavaScript.